vadimzharov/k8s-cilium-cluster-mesh/README.md

 ## Testing Cilium Cluster Mesh installation/configuration using Helm Charts (GitOps approach) - part 1.

-[Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) allows administrators to connect multiple Kubernetes clusters into one mesh network - where all pod networks are interconnected and pods from one cluster can reach pods or K8S services in any other cluster using IP addresses or DNS name.
-This can be useful in various scenarios - for example if an application is running in one K8S cluster but database required for the application to work running in another K8S cluster.
-Or if application is running on multiple K8S clusters and administrators want to balance traffic from (one or many) K8S ingresses to all available application pods across all these K8S clusters.
+[Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) allows administrators to connect multiple Kubernetes clusters into one mesh network - where all pod networks are interconnected.
+Pods from one cluster can communicate with pods or Kubernetes services in any other cluster using IP addresses or DNS name.
+This can be useful in various scenarios - for instance when an application runs on one Kubernetes cluster but database required for the application to work runs in another Kubernetes cluster.
+Or if application spread across multiple Kubernetes clusters and administrators want to balance traffic from (one or many) Kubernetes ingresses across all available application pods within these clusters.

-I use Cilium CNI in my homelab k8s clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one to another (almost) without service interruption if I need to re-install, maintenance or upgrade one of my K8S clusters.
+I use Cilium CNI in my homelab Kubernetes clusters for a long time, and recently implemented Cilium Cluster Mesh to be able to distribute applications between my clusters and move them from one cluster to another cluster (almost) without service interruption if I need to re-install, maintenance or upgrade one of my Kubernetes clusters.

-To manage my K8S clusters I use GitOps approach by utilizing ArgoCD and deploy/configure everything using ArgoCD ApplicationSets/Applications, where I define git repository with K8S manifests or helm charts with values requried to deploy an application - and this approach I want to use to deploy and configure Cilium CNI/Cilium Mesh.
+To manage my Kubernetes clusters I use GitOps approach by utilizing ArgoCD to deploy and configure everything using ArgoCD ApplicationSets/Applications, where I define Git repository with Kubernetes manifests or Helm charts with the required values to deploy an application - and the same approach I want to use to deploy and configure Cilium CNI/Cilium Mesh.

-Not so far ago, to configure Cilium Cluster Mesh administrators were required to do some manual steps (using bash scripts) to create/copy certificates needed for Cluster Mesh to connect - from each of running K8S clusters.
-But starting from Cilium version 1.14.0, Cilium Helm chart provides possibility for administrators to configure Cluster Mesh in the GitOps way - just by installing Cilium Helm chart with proper values, and Cluster Mesh starts working immidiately.
+Until not too long ago, configuring Cilium Cluster Mesh involved manual steps that required administrators to do some manual steps (or byusing bash scripts) to create and copy certificates needed for Cluster Mesh to establish connections between Kubernetes clusters.
+But starting from Cilium version 1.14.0, the Cilium Helm chart provides administrators with the possibility to configure Cluster Mesh using the GitOps approach - just by installing Cilium Helm chart with proper values, and Cluster Mesh becomes operational immidiately.

-In this article I want to describe steps how to deploy and configure K8S cluster(s) interconnected with Cilium Cluster Mesh using Cilium Helm Chart (version 1.14.2).
+In this article I will outline the steps how to deploy and configure Kubernetes cluster(s) interconnected with Cilium Cluster Mesh using Cilium Helm Chart (version 1.14.2).

 ### Pre-requisites

 Detailed description can be found in the [official documentation.](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#prerequisites)

 Noticiable requirements are:
-* POD and SERVICES CIDR ranges must be **unique** for **all** Kubernetes clusters (since pods should be able to communicate with each other by IP)
+* PODS and SERVICES CIDR ranges must be **unique** across **all** Kubernetes clusters (to ensure pods can communicate with each other by IP address)
-* Nodes CIDR must be unique and nodes **must** have IP connectivity between each other (In my environment I use direct connection, but per documentation - VPN is also possible)
+* Nodes CIDR must also be unique, and nodes **must** have IP connectivity between each other (In my environment I use a direct connection, but per Cilium documentation - VPN is also possible)
-* Cilium pods must connect to Clustermesh API service exposed on each of interconnected clusters.
-This service can be exposed as NodePort (not recommentded for production, but I'm using it in my environment) or K8S ingress.
+* Cilium pods must connect to Clustermesh API service exposed on each of interconnected cluster.
+This service can be exposed as NodePort (though not recommentded for production; however I use it in my test environment) or Kubernetes ingress.
-* **To configure Cilium Cluster Mesh using Helm chart without any additional manual steps - Cilium CNI on all K8S clusters must be configured by using the same CA.** In this case clusters trust each other and you don't need to pull/create certificates from all clusters on each cluster manually.
-This is what you need to set in Helm Chart values file to enable Cilium Cluster Mesh.
+* **To configure Cilium Cluster Mesh using Helm chart without any additional manual steps - Cilium CNI on all Kubernetes clusters must be configured by using the same Certificate Authority (CA)**.
+This setup allows clusters to trust each other, eliminating the need to manually create or distribute certificates from one cluster to another.
+You can specify this configuration in the Helm Chart values file to enable Cilium Cluster Mesh.

 ### Brief description of the steps

-To test this feature, I do the following steps:
+To test this feature, I perform the following steps:
-* Create at least two K8S clusters on my KVM environment (automated via Ansible), without configuring any CNI - this step is not nessesary if you already have K8S clusters.
+* Create at least two Kubernetes clusters on my KVM environment (automated via Ansible), without configuring any CNI - this step is not nessesary if you already have Kubernetes clusters.
-* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not nessesary if you already have K8S clusters with Cilium CNI configured - but ensure you meet the pre-prequisites.
+* Configure Cilium CNI using Helm on each cluster without Cluster Mesh to ensure everything is working (using Helm Chart and values files) - this step is not nessesary if you already have Kubernetes clusters with Cilium CNI configured - but ensure you meet the pre-prequisites.
 * Update Cilium CNI configuration using Helm chart with the same values file but with Cluster Mesh configuration added
 * Make validation by check if pods from different clusters can connect to each other.
-* Deploy ingress controller, create k8s ingresses and balance ingress traffic across K8S clusters.
+* Deploy ingress controller (nginx), create Kubernetes ingresses and balance ingress traffic across Kubernetes clusters.

 ### Configuring Cilium Cluster Mesh using HELM

-#### Creating K8S clusters
+#### Creating Kubernetes clusters

-I created simple Ansible role to create K8S cluster on my local KVM host.
-If you already have K8S clusters, or want to deploy K8S cluster by your self - just skip this step, **however, ensure K8S clusters meet the pre-requisites (have unique POD CIDR ranges, etc..)**.
+I created simple Ansible role to create Kubernetes cluster on my local KVM host.
+If you already have Kubernetes clusters, or want to deploy Kubernetes cluster by your self - just skip this step, **however, ensure K8S clusters meet the pre-requisites (have unique POD CIDR ranges, etc..)**.

 The playbook works only for KVM, and was tested only on Fedora 38.

-The playbook downloads official Ubuntu Jammy 22.04 KVM image, creates VM based on this image and then install/configure K8S cluster using kubeadm.
-Since we need two K8S clusters, this playbook needs to be executed twice.
+The playbook downloads official Ubuntu Jammy 22.04 KVM image, creates VM based on this image and then install/configure Kubernetes cluster using kubeadm.
+Since we need two Kubernetes clusters, this playbook needs to be executed twice.

-Before executing the playbook, check [group_vars/all/all.yaml](group_vars/all/all.yaml) file and check inventory files for both K8S clusters [inventory/k8s-01.yaml](inventory/k8s-01.yaml) and [inventory/k8s-02.yaml](inventory/k8s-02.yaml) - notice they have different POD and service CIDRs, and also different NodePort values (now there is a bug in Cilium and Clustermesh API cannot be exposed on the same port on different interconnected K8S clusters).
+Before executing the playbook, check [group_vars/all/all.yaml](group_vars/all/all.yaml) file and check inventory files for both Kubernetes clusters [inventory/k8s-01.yaml](inventory/k8s-01.yaml) and [inventory/k8s-02.yaml](inventory/k8s-02.yaml) - notice they have different POD and service CIDRs, and also different NodePort values (now there is a bug in Cilium and Clustermesh API cannot be exposed on the same port on different interconnected Kubernetes clusters).

-To install/configure first K8S cluster, execute:
+To install/configure first Kubernetes cluster, execute:
 ```
 ansible-playbook 01-install-k8s.yaml -i inventory/k8s-01.yaml
 ```